al3x-13/DEISI25-Aws-Management-Portal/README.md

 ![Running 1](assets/running-1.png)

-Now, you're able to login using the accounts created in the previous steps and test the application.
+Now, you're able to login using the accounts setup in the setup script and test the application.